 Qatar Central Bank (QCB) has unveiled the fifth series of Qatar currency notes in December 2020.
 The new Qatari Riyal banknotes have come into effect from December 18, 2020.

-As per the latest announcement, all denomination of Qatar currency notes will have new designs and added security features.
+As per the latest announcement, all denominations of Qatar currency notes will have new designs and added security features.
 QCB has also introduced a 200 Qatari Riyal banknote for the first time.

 Exchanging Old Qatar Currency Notes

-- After July 2021, the banknotes of the fourth series will become illegal and indemnified currency.
+- After this period, the banknotes of the fourth series will become illegal and indemnified currency.

 - However, the holder will be entitled to recover the value of the remaining notes from the Central Bank within a period not exceeding 10 years from the date of the withdrawal decision.